History of Saint Pierre and Miquelon: Since World War II

 At the end of the Second World War in 1945, Saint Pierre and Miquelon resumed its place as a center for codfishing.
 Other nations joined the French fleet to fish in the waters around the islands.
 The economy was not as prosperous as it had been, and by the 1960s French government subsidies constituted half the budget of the islands.
 This led to the reputation of the island residents as being "the world's most expensive Frenchmen".

 In the late 1950s De Gaulle offered all French colonies political and financial independence.
 Saint Pierre and Miquelon chose to remain part of France.

 A political leadership crisis in Saint Pierre and Miquelon erupted in 1965.
 France sent in an armed force of gardes mobiles.
 In response, the residents of Saint Pierre and Miquelon mounted a three-day general strike in protest of this interference in local affairs.

 The islands became a full département d'outre mer of France in 1976.
 This status was modified in 1985 and the islands became a territory with special status (collectivité territoriale à statut particulier) under pressure from the United States.
 After the constitutional reform of 2003, it became a collectivité d'outre-mer, while keeping its particular name of collectivité territoriale de Saint-Pierre-et-Miquelon.

 Canada tried to reduce the codfishing around Newfoundland in the 1970s and 1980s, out of fear of seriously damaging the fish population.
 The French responded with the "Codfish Crusade" and fished in areas that were forbidden.
 The Canadian government inspected French fishing trawlers and jailed some fishermen.
 In 1994, France and Canada mutually agreed to reduce the fishing industry in Saint-Pierre and Miquelon.

 To the consternation of law enforcement officials, there continues to be smuggling of alcohol and tobacco from Saint Pierre and Miquelon to Newfoundland.
 This illegal trade has a long history and tradition.
 It is partly driven by a depressed local economy.

 At this point, Saint Pierre and Miquelon represent the sole remaining vestige of France's once vast North American possessions.
 They have always been most important as a fishing centre, being in easy travelling distance of the Grand Banks of Newfoundland, some of the world's richest fishing grounds.
 However, they are slowly diversifying their economy into tourism and other activities, with the assistance of the French government.

 As a result of an agreement between the European Union and France, the Euro became the legal currency of the French overseas territories of French Guiana, Réunion, Saint Pierre and Miquelon, Guadeloupe, Martinique and Mayotte in 2002.

+The COVID-19 disease outbreak has impacted Saint-Pierre and Miquelon in 2020-2023.